bloominstituteoftechnology/cs-module-project-algorithms/README.md

 *Note: this module project repository is for Module 3 (A First-Pass Solution) and Module 4 (Writing Better Solutions) of the Algorithms Sprint.*

-## Objectives
+## Objectives for A First-Pass Solution

-* effectively ask for help by giving the expected vs. experienced behavior, explaining what specific actions they've taken so far, and providing all relevant information and code
+* Effectively ask for help by giving the expected vs. experienced behavior, explaining what specific actions they've taken so far, and providing all relevant information and code
-* interpret a problem, specification, or diagram and construct a plan for implementing a solution in code
+* Interpret a problem, specification, or diagram and construct a plan for implementing a solution in code
-* implement a first-pass solution after selecting from a naïve, brute-force, or greedy approach
+* Implement a first-pass solution after selecting from a naïve, brute-force, or greedy approach

+## Objectives for Writing Better Solutions

-* evaluate a first-pass solution and reflect on its validity to decide if the solution needs revision
+* Evaluate a first-pass solution and reflect on its validity to decide if the solution needs revision
-* apply techniques such as memoization or heuristics to improve an existing first-pass solution
+* Apply techniques such as memoization or heuristics to improve an existing first-pass solution

 ## Introduction